alexpmorris/dipfs/README.md

 mount the ipfs distributed file system to a Windows drive via dokan

-basic read-only interface between ipfs and dokan, works by connecting to the local ipfs REST endpoint at http://127.0.0.1:5001/api/ to mount the ipfs distributed file system to a Windows drive via dokan (like Fuse for Linux)
+basic read-only interface between ipfs and dokan, works by connecting to the local ipfs REST endpoint at http://127.0.0.1:5001/api/ to mount the ipfs distributed file system to a Windows drive via dokan (like Fuse for Linux).

+The code is in Delphi 7, and should be relatively easily adaptable to FreePascal or later version of Delphi.

 usage (*make sure ipfs is already running via "ipfs daemon"*):